 Make sure you get the passport photo right because this will end up on your Bod card which you will then use daily for the next 3/4 years of university.
-Necessary for access to libraries, computing services and some University buildings, it also has the added bonus of serving as student identification to get you discounts at certain shops, such as Topshop and New Look, as well getting you a free McFlurry or burger when you order at McDonalds!
+You’ll need your Bod Card for paying for food in hall and for accessing libraries, computing services and some college and university buildings.
+It also has the added bonus of serving as student identification to get you discounts at certain shops, such as Topshop and New Look, as well getting you a free McFlurry or burger when you order at McDonalds!

 A College party usually held in the bar and organised by the JCR Entz Team.
 There are usually 3 bops a term, each with its own theme.
 Past themes have included: ‘Out of this world’, ‘Oxford pubs’ and ‘Back to School’.

 This is Worcester’s closest and probably most popular kebaby.
 With the same people working every night these Woosta Special providers become more like friends as the year goes on!
 Technically now called Munchies.

 A favourite with many of the students brunch takes place only on Sundays when breakfast and lunch collide to make a meal solely dedicated to all things fried!
 Bacon, eggs, mushrooms, sausages, you name it, they’ve got it.